Brieff, an AI sales copilot you don't have to babysit.

 Every decision had to honor these four principles.
 They’re the spine of the whole product:

-• FastOne step, no chat ping-pong.
-It must beat the rep's old shortcut, never be slower.
+- FastOne step, no chat ping-pong.
+It has to beat the rep's old shortcut, never be slower.

-• OptionalNever blocks the rep's existing fast path.
-AI is a shortcut, not a tollbooth.
+- OptionalIt never blocks the rep's existing fast path.
+The AI stays a shortcut, never a tollbooth.

-The biggest consequence of these principles was a thing I didn’t build: a chatbot.Studying M365 Copilot, I adopted its task-grade ideas (reassignable owner and due chips on actions, sales-signal tags on summary bullets, a responsible-AI disclosure line) and deliberately rejected its Q&A chat panel.
-A conversation surface violates “Fast” and invites the babysitting reps already distrust.
+The biggest consequence of these principles was a thing I didn’t build: a chatbot.Studying M365 Copilot, I took its task-grade ideas (reassignable owner and due chips on actions, sales-signal tags on summary bullets, a responsible-AI disclosure line) and deliberately rejected its Q&A chat panel.
+A conversation surface violates “Fast,” and it invites exactly the babysitting reps already distrust.

 A5The core loop